ahmed0saber/time-to-learn-react-js/projects/1) Clicks Counter/README.md

 https://react-yus4kq.stackblitz.io/

-## An alternative to code contained in App.js
+## An alternative to code included in App.js

 <pre>
 <code>